 Insurance companies compensate insured parties differently.
 Some policies will buy you a brand new RV in some cases, but others will only pay what they deem your rig to be worth.

-Before embracing the open road, check with your insurance provider and get up to speed on your coverage.
+Before embracing the open road, check with your insurance provider and get up to speed on Canadian RV insurance.
 Supplement it if you need to.
 Or rent an RV through Outdoorsy, where renters and owners are fully covered with just one click.

 Renting your RV

 Outdoorsy RV owners make up to $32,000 a year renting their RVs.List Your RV